Ukraine–European Union relations

 Ukraine shares borders with four EU member states; Hungary, Poland, Slovakia, and Romania—that stretch about 2235 km in total, with 33 border crossings by road, rail, ferry, and walking and bicycle path.

+On 14 December 2023, the European Council agreed to open accession negotiations with Ukraine.
+Accession negotiations began on 25 June 2024, at the same time as those with Moldova.